Retirement Retirement Planning

 Jenny Sturm/Adobe happy senior couple

-Another reason 65 is a magic number for so many is because it’s when you can first qualify for Medicare.
+Another reason 65 is a magic number for many is that it is the age at which one can first qualify for Medicare

 If you reach this age, though, and your spouse’s health care coverage from an employer is enough to meet your needs, you could retire earlier and not have to worry about having access to Medicare.